 True Christians are at war and are therefore soldiers.
 True Christians must fight.
 But who is the enemy, and how must a Christian fight?

 Though some people may deny it, many others recognize that right now a global war is taking place against professing Christianity.
 As the leaders of Western nations continue a wholesale departure from Bible-based morality, business owners are sued for refusing to render services for homosexual weddings against their personal beliefs and conscience.
 Schools and colleges forbid public prayer and Christian student organizations.
-A teacher is fired for having a Bible on his classroom desk, or for expressing his or her belief in a Biblical truth, even outside of the classroom.
-Female students are forced by their school administrators to use bathrooms which students of the opposite sex may also use under the guise they “identify” as females.
-A preacher is fired from his government job for preaching privately in his church what the Bible says about homosexuality.
+A teacher is fired for having a Bible on his classroom desk, or for expressing his or her belief in biblical truth, even outside of the classroom.
+Female students are forced by their school administrators to use bathrooms that students of the opposite sex may also use under the guise they “identify” as females.
+A preacher is fired from his government job for preaching privately in his church what the Bible says about homosexuality, and children are taught that there are "no rules" on what gender they are, if any.

 Physical persecution of professing Christians is occurring in Middle Eastern and Eastern nations, as many are prevented from holding religious services or publicly proclaiming their message.
 Some are forced to convert to Islam or suffer the consequence of being expelled, imprisoned, or tortured and killed.